harrytruman/logstash-vmware/alerting.md

 Failed Login Alerting
 ===============

 This is a very simple example of configuring email alerts (or whatever else you want) for failed login attempts.
-In this Source messages are from ESXi and vCenter, respectively:
+Source messages are from ESXi and vCenter, respectively:

 	<164>2014-06-24T18:00:36.225Z host.domain.com Hostd: Rejected password for user alfred from 172.23.221.4